Chris Paul helps Suns hold off Nuggets, improve to 5-1 - WHIZ News

 TIP-INS

-Suns: F Dario Saric (sore right quad) sat out on the second night of a back-to-back as a precaution.
-“We’re just trying to be careful,” Williams explained. … Williams said F/C Jalen Smith (sprained left ankle) is “on a course to be back here soon.”
+Suns: F Dario Saric (sore right quad) sat out on the second night of a back-to-back as a precaution. … Williams said F/C Jalen Smith (sprained left ankle) is “on a course to be back here soon.”

 TEACHING MOMENT